micriver/Fillit/README.md

 **Project Document:**
 [Fillit.pdf](https://github.com/micriver/get_next_line/blob/master/docs/get_next_line.en.pdf)

-During the project, my partner and I decided we'd place our tetriminos into a 2D array in memory that we would loop through and place onto the board to be displayed.
+During the project, my partner and I decided we'd place our tetriminos into a 2D array in memory.
+We then looped through and placed each piece onto a board displayed on ```STDOUT```.
 Writing Fillit to the norm forced me to practice with new, optimized C language syntax.
 I was exposed to various algorithmic concepts, backtracking and recursive functions.

 All functions were written according to 42's coding standard, [the Norm](https://github.com/micriver/docs/norme.en%20.pdf).